Homemade Protein Bars with 20 g of Protein. Dairy-Free & No Protein Powder

 Cuisine: American, European

-Keywords: 20g protein bar, dairy free protein bars, no sugar protein bars, sugar-free protein bars
+Keywords: 20g protein bar, dairy free protein bars, homemade protein bars, no sugar protein bars, sugar-free protein bars

 Have you tried this recipe?